 What Are Express Lanes?

-Express Lanes are special lanes that will be separated from the three existing non-tolled lanes by special striping and white plastic delineator sticks.
+Express Lanes are special lanes that will are separated from the three existing non-tolled lanes by special striping and white plastic delineator sticks.

 Express Lanes provide public transit buses, registered van pools, and emergency vehicles with a reliable, uncongested, non-stop, toll free route to their destination.

-Because public transit buses, registered vanpools and emergency vehicles will not use up all of the space in the Express Lanes, individual drivers will be permitted to use the lane if they choose to.
+Because public transit buses, registered vanpools and emergency vehicles do not use up all of the space in the Express Lanes, individual drivers are permitted to use the lane if they choose to.

 To keep the Express Lanes from becoming congested, individual drivers are charged a variable toll that increases when traffic is heavy and goes down when traffic is light.
 The primary goal is not to generate revenue, but to keep the Express Lane free flowing as much as possible.

 The Express Lanes are not intended for everyday use.
-There will not be enough capacity to accommodate everyone who might want to use them.
+There is not enough capacity to accommodate everyone who might want to use them.

-Please see the Access Points page to see how and where you can access the Express Lanes after they are constructed.
+Please see the Access Points page to see how and where you can access the Express Lanes.